orynider/php-5.6.3x4VC9/phpdev/vc9/x86/php-5.6.33/ext/igbinary/README.markdown

 _**Description**_: Return the current server time.

 ##### *Parameters*
 (none)

 ##### *Return value*
-If successful, the time will come back as an associative array with element zero being the unix timestamp, and element one being microseconds.
+If successfull, the time will come back as an associative array with element zero being the unix timestamp, and element one being microseconds.

 ##### *Examples*